Beluga whale: Communication and echolocation

 Belugas use sounds and echolocation for movement, communication, to find breathing holes in the ice, and to hunt in dark or turbid waters.
 They produce a rapid sequence of clicks that pass through the melon, which acts as an acoustic lens to focus the sounds into a beam that is projected forward through the surrounding water.
-These sounds spread through the water at a speed of nearly 1.6 km per second, some four times faster than the speed of sound in air.
+These sounds spread through the water at a speed of nearly 1.6 km per second, four times faster than the speed of sound in air.
 The sound waves reflect from objects and return as echoes that are heard and interpreted by the animal.
 This enables them to determine the distance, speed, size, shape and the object's internal structure within the beam of sound.
 They use this ability when moving around thick Arctic ice sheets, to find areas of unfrozen water for breathing, or air pockets trapped under the ice.

 Some evidence indicates that belugas are highly sensitive to noise produced by humans.
 In one study, the maximum frequencies produced by an individual located in San Diego Bay, California, were between 40 and 60 kHz.
 The same individual produced sounds with a maximum frequency of 100 to 120 kHz when transferred to Kaneohe Bay in Hawaii.
 The difference in frequencies is thought to be a response to the difference in environmental noise in the two areas.
 In special circumstances, beluga whale sounds have been reported to resemble human speech.
+A Japanese researcher claimed that he taught a beluga to "talk" by using these sounds to identify three different objects, offering hope that humans may one day be able to communicate effectively with sea mammals.
+A similar observation has been made by Canadian researchers, where a beluga which died in 2007 "talked" when he was still a subadult.
+Another example is NOC, a beluga whale that could mimic the rhythm and tone of human language.
+Beluga whales in the wild have been reported to imitate human voices.